Anaconda 3: Offspring: Plot

 As they regroup, Amanda reluctantly reveals that the queen snake is pregnant and will give birth to more genetically "special" offspring in less than 24 hours.
 The team wants to call in the military, but Hammett forbids it and threatens Amanda with jail for her role in creating it.
-In the morning, the party begins searching for the snake, but they only find Sofia's corpse, which the snake had regurgulated.
-Pinkus is stabbed in the chest by the anaconda and is killed.
+In the morning, the party begins searching for the snake, but they only find Sofia's corpse, which the snake had regurgitated.
+Pinkus is stabbed in the chest by the Dracanaconda and is killed.
 While Hammett searches for the snake on foot, Amanda and one of the three remaining hunters, Nick, spot the snakes first going into an old factory and follow them in to plant explosives around the building.
-Before they can finish, the snake attacks.
-Nick helps Amanda escape, but is wounded by the snake as it impales him with its tail, but Nick is able to discharge a grenade, killing both himself and the snake.
+Before they can finish, the snake attacks Nick as it impales him with its tail.
+Nick is able to discharge a grenade, killing both himself and the snake.
 Hammett and his last remaining hunter, Andrei, arrive after hearing the grenade go off.
-As the two of them meet Amanda inside the factory, Andrei moves to set the charges, but Hammett kills him, causing Amanda to realize that Hammett is working for Murdoch, who wants a live baby anaconda.
+As the two of them meet Amanda inside the factory, Andrei moves to set the charges, but Hammett kills him.
+Hammett reveals to Amanda that he is working for Murdoch, who wants a live baby anaconda.
 Inside the building, the queen gives birth.
 After wounding Hammett, Amanda sets the timer on the explosives and escapes from the building, leaving Hammett to be attacked by the baby snakes while he tries to reach the bomb.
 Once she is at a safe distance, the explosives detonate, killing Hammett, the queen, and the baby snakes.
-As she squats by a roadside burning all of her documentation on the snake research, one of Murdoch's men named Peter Resyner, whom Hammett had called earlier, drives by heading for the factory where he finds one baby snake still alive and delivers the snake to Murdoch.
+Afterwards, one of Murdoch's men named Peter Reysner, whom Hammett had called earlier, drives by heading for the factory where he finds one baby snake still alive and delivers the snake to Murdoch.
+Amanda, sees the car go by as she burns all of her documentation on the snake research before leaving.